Brittany Allen, School Social Worker

 Lateef Mitchell, Director of Admissions and Recruitment

 B.A.
 Sociology & Anthropology, minor in African American Studies, Guilford College

 Lateef Mitchell grew up in Durham, NC and became one of Durham Nativity School’ first graduates.
 His passion for helping the community and the children in it comes from his personal experiences growing up in Durham, as well as his educational experiences at Carolina Friends School and Guilford College and later, working as the Community Engagement Coordinator for the East Durham Children’s Initiative.
 Mr. Mitchell currently lives in Durham, enjoys sports and spending time with his family.

 B.S.
 Mathematics, University of Notre Dame

 M.S.
 Computer and Systems Engineering, Rensselaer Polytechnic Institute

 Born and raised in San Jose, California, Michael Newman has prior experience as a software engineer and a middle and high school teacher.
 Mr. Newman brings his talents to the faculty teaching 6th, 7th, and 8th grade math.
 He lives in Raleigh with his wife and three children where he enjoys coaching ice and roller hockey.

 Randy Shepard, Choir Director

 Randy Shepard grew up in Raleigh and Carthage, NC.
 Mr. Shepard began playing piano at age 7 and began training church choirs at age 14.
 He has a passion for vocal music and helping young people find their voice through choral music.
 He founded the Martin Luther King, Jr. All Children’s Choir of Raleigh in 1986.
 He recently celebrated 30 years with that organization.
-He has been at DNS since 2011.
+He has been at Durham Nativity School since 2011.